microweber/microweber-docs/css-guide/grid-system.md

 ### Responsibility

 Columns become one below the other when window size is <768px

+### Static Grid

+* The static grid columns cannot be resized by the user from live edit

 The static grid is a simple fluid grid system.
 The with of the columns can only be edited only from the css or html.